tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-deployment/streamnative/README.md

 Let's create a namespace for the MQTT messages from the vehicles.

 1. From the left bar, select Tenants.
-1. In the tenant overview, select the name of the tenant or the pen icon on the row "apc" to edit the tenant.
+1. In the tenant overview, select the name of the tenant or the pen icon on the row "apc-dev" to edit the tenant.
 1. Select the tab Namespaces.
 1. Select New Namespace.
 1. Add Name: source